Tide-Studios/TideScript/README.md

 # TideScript
-TideScript is a package manager for Lua
+TideScript is a package manager for Love2d